yingzhang-da/Olist_E-Commerce_Data_Analysis/README.md

 - How are sales orders distributed across different geographical regions?

-- How do order trends vary by order status and reviews (e.g., delivered, canceled, in transit)?
+- What patterns can be observed in order volume and behavior when segmented by order status and associated review ratings?

 - Which products generate the highest number of orders, and which don't?

 2. Customer
 - Who are our customers?
-  - Are they concentrated in specific regions or cities?
+Are they concentrated in specific regions?

-- How do customers interact to out platform?
-  - How many are one-time buyers vs. repeat customers?
+- How do customers interact to our platform?
+How many are one-time buyers vs. repeat customers?

 - How loyal are our customers?
-  - How recently did they make their last purchase?
+How recently did they make their last purchase?

 - Are there any segments of customers worth targeting?

 - Are there any issues in customer experience?
-  - Are there common complaints or cancellations from specific customers or regions?

 ### Data Cleaning